ringcentral/ringcentral-csharp/docs/usage/initialization/Initialization.md

 	"Application Version");
 ```

 `Application Name` and `Application Version` are optional.
-They are used to generated your app's `User Agent`.
+They are used to generate your app's `User Agent`.

 You don't need to memorize `RingCentral apiServer`'s address.
 There is another constructor for `SDK`: